The Blonde Girl

 "Hey Rose," Eve said with a grin as she opened her eyes to look across at her.

 "What?"
 Rose asked.

 "Bad Wolf," Eve whispered with a mischievous smile.

 The glow intensified so quickly it almost seemed to explode and Rose turned her head away, closing her eyes to avoid being overwhelmed.
 She heard the Ship say something to Eve, but her mind didn't pick out the actual words.
 Then Eve released her hands and she felt herself being pulled backwards.
-Opening her eyes, Rose blinked and saw Sharon and Shireen supporting her gently.
+Opening her eyes, Rose blinked and saw Sharon and Shareen supporting her gently.

 "Yeah," Rose responded with a nod that made her head hurt.

 Eve walked over and gently hugged Rose before she turned to the computer and asked, "Are all systems operating?"